tfry-git/EmbAJAX/README.md

   framework takes care of keeping information in sync with the client.
 - Allows multiple clients to interact with the same page, concurrently.
   - You can even pass information between two clients this way: Try loading the example, below, in two separate browsers!
-- Allows to insert your own custom CSS for styling (no styling in the lib)

 This framework _could_ be used independently of the Arduino environment, but Arduino is the main target, thus the C++ implementation, and a focus on keeping things lean in memory.